 Click here for Transfer Student FAQs.

 Being a transfer student can be overwhelming at times.
-We encourage you to take advantage of the resources that the Communication department and College of Letters and Science have to offer you.
-Take control of your education by being responsible for the Undergraduate requirements you must fulfill.
-Here are some resources and helpful hints from the Communication Department to ensure your transition is as smooth as possible.
+We encourage you to take advantage of the resources that the Department of Communication and College & Letters and Science have to offer you.
+Take control of your education by being responsible for the Major Requirements and General University Requirements you must fulfill.
+The following are some resources and helpful hints from the Communication Department to ensure your transition is as smooth as possible.

 It is not a good idea to take Comm 1 and 88, or 88 and 89 together in the same quarter, even though they may be offered in the same quarter.

 You must earn a C- or below to have the opportunity to repeat a course.
-Please see the General Catalog page on Repetition of Courses.
+Please see the University Repeat Policy listed on the General Catalog.

 So, what other courses do you take while you're finishing up your lower-division Communication courses?
 You have a couple of options.
 You can take upper-division courses outside the Communication department major (see below for restrictions), or if you are looking into a minor or double major, you can go to the department you are interested in to see if you can begin taking courses that will count toward that major or minor.

-You MAY take upper-division courses outside of the Communication major if you have upper division standing (check GOLD for your class standing).
+You MAY take upper-division courses outside of the Communication major if you have upper division standing (JR or SR; check GOLD for your class standing).
 However, you must meet the prerequisites and any special requirements outlined in the Schedule of Classes and General Catalog for those courses.
 Check the current information for upper-division courses before you register.

 Never underestimate office hours!
 It may be advantageous for you to check in with your professors and T.A.s at the beginning of the quarter to let them know that you are a transfer student, and are adjusting to a new campus and UCSB student life.

-If you have taken courses at another school that you believe will count towards your Communication lower-division prerequisite courses (1, 87, 88, 89), you need to fill out a Petition for Degree Requirements.
-Do this as soon as you transfer to UCSB to avoid problems when you want to declare full major.
+If you have taken courses at another institution (either 2-year or 4-year) that you've been told by our office will apply towards your Communication lower-division prerequisite courses (1, 87, 88, 89), you need to fill out a Petition for Degree Requirements with our department.
+Do this as soon as your Major Progress Check is available to avoid delays when you are eligible to declare full major.

 In order to be admitted into the Communication major, you must earn a minimum 3.00 UC-GPA average (B average, plusses and minuses do count) in the four lower-division Communication courses.
-If you have taken equivalent courses to any of the lower-division courses at a different college or university, those grades do not transfer.
-So, for example, if you took courses at a Community College that were equivalent to Comm 1 and Comm 87, you need to get a 3.00 average in Comm 88 and Comm 89 at UCSB to be admitted into the major.
+If you have taken equivalent courses to any of the lower-division courses at a different college or university, those grades do not factor into pre-major GPA.
+So, for example, if you took courses at a Community College that were equivalent to Comm 1 and Comm 87, you need to earn a 3.00 GPA across Comm 88 and Comm 89 at UCSB to be admitted into the major.

 Transfer students are officially admitted to the Pre-Communication major.
-The change from Pre-Communication to Communication is not automatic.
-Even if you have already completed and will transfer in with all four pre-major course.
-You must come into the Undergraduate Advisor or Peer Advisor's office to declare your major as Communication.
-Please note it can take up to two week for our change of major paperwork to be processed, please plan accordingly.
-Your major status on GOLD must say COMM in order to register for upper-division Communication courses (only exceptions is in summer session).
+The change from Pre-Communication to Communication is not automatic, even if you have already completed and will transfer in with all four pre-major courses.
+You must submit a Change of Major form to declare your major as Communication.
+Please note it can take up to two weeks for our change of major paperwork to be processed, so please plan accordingly.
+Your major status on GOLD must say COMM in order to register for upper-division Communication courses (only exception is in summer session).

 When you first begin courses at UCSB, print out a copy of your New Student Profile from GOLD.
 This will tell you where you stand at UCSB with your General Education Requirements and your IGETC certification.

-You must complete 60 upper-division quarter units to graduate.
+You must complete 60 upper-division quarter units to graduate from UCSB.
 In order to graduate with a degree in Communication, you must complete at least 40 of these units in Communication (10 courses, 4 units each).
 The 20 remaining units may be taken inside or outside of the Communication department.

 Please print out this useful worksheet to help you figure out how many units you need to complete at UCSB and in which areas to graduate: Unit Flow Chart.

-In order to help you plan the rest of your classes at UCSB, use this sheet: Four Year Plan.
+In order to help you plan the rest of your classes at UCSB, use this sheet: Four-Year Plan (start with Junior year).